 - Bake for 15 to 20 minutes or until a toothpick inserted in center comes out clean.
 Allow mini cakes to cool for 5 minutes before transferring them to a wire rack to finish cooling before pouring ganache and glaze.

-- In a small saucepan, bring baking chips and heavy cream just to a boil, stir until mixture becomes homogenous.
+- In a small saucepan, bring baking chips and heavy cream just to a boil, stir until mixture becomes homogeneous.
 Remove from heat and set aside to thicken.

 - Reduction: In a small saucepan, mash raspberries and mix in granulated sugar; bring to a simmer over medium heat for about 5 minutes until the mixture has thickened.